rhuss/aji/README.md

 The _Dashboard_ provides timeseries chart and other widget which can be grouped in various sections.
-There are widget that came out of the box (Memory usage, thread count), others can be defined by the user.
-The user can arrange the widgets freely on the dashboard and the configuration is saved locally on the browser
+There are widget that came out of the box (Memory usage, thread count), application server specific widgets and others can be defined by the user.
+The user can arrange the widgets freely on the dashboard and the configuration is saved locally in the browser

 ![Ají Dashboard](http://labs.consol.de/wp-content/uploads/2012/03/dashboard1.png)